Set Current Location

 SuzyQ is a doughnut shop which is known for its traditional Finnish-style doughnuts.
 The recipe followed here resembles that of the Sugar Munkki of Finland, which is considered to be the first variety of doughnut to have been made.
 However, the chef uses several innovative and unique toppings on the doughnuts along with the usual chocolate, caramel and cookies and cream.
 The bacon and maple topped doughnut as well as seasonal varieties like Mango Lassi and Blue Vanilla Fruit Loop doughnuts are some of the more unusual varieties found here.
 All in all, these handcrafted treats are perfect to indulge your sweet tooth with.

 If food is art then Atelier can be described as the custodian of that metaphor.
 The restaurant has an intimate ambiance with dim lights that create just the right atmosphere for a special occasion.
 Every dish served here is created after thorough research of ingredients.
-Also, vibrant colors and explosive flavors are common throughout from appetizers to the three dessert courses, leaving no room for disappointment.
-The team behind the scene takes utmost effort in presentation of each dish and drama never leaves your dining table at Atelier.
+Also, vibrant colors and explosive flavors are common right from the appetizers to the three dessert courses, leaving no room for disappointment.
+The team behind the scene takes utmost effort in presentation of each dish.
 Here, food lasts for moments on your palate but stays in your memory forever.

 Pamper your sweet tooth at Stella Luna Gelato Cafe where authentic Italian desserts bring out the child in you.
 A name synonymous with gourmet gelatos, the cafe also serves one of the best lunch menus in Ottawas.
 Choose from Italian paninis, sandwiches, soups or simply indulge in scrumptious crepes, waffles, frappes and smoothies.
 Use of fine ingredients, local as well as sourced, promise you your money worth here.
 Offering a vibrant ambiance, Stella Luna hopes to promote the lively culture of Italy where everyday is an occasion.